-Tatiana Koroleva is a multi-disciplinary artist and researcher who works in the mediums of performance art, video art and creative writing.
-A graduate of a doctoral program in Humanities at the Centre for Interdisciplinary Studies in Society and Culture, Concordia University (Montréal) and a professor at the Department of Studio Arts, Koroleva explores intersections of art practice and theoretical research in cultural anthropology and religious studies.
-Focusing on participatory aspects of performance art, Koroleva introduces innovative methods of interaction with the audience based on adaptation of ritualistic practices to the context of late-capitalist societies.
-Since 2004, Koroleva has performed locally and internationally including her participation in Miami International Festival of Performance Art (FL, USA), International Biennale of Performance Art DEFORMES (Santiago de Chile, Chile), ITINERANT Festival of Performance Art (New York, USA), International Women’s Film Festival (Buffalo, USA), Body Navigation International Dance Festival (Saint-Petersburg, Russia) and Nuit Blanche Festival of Contemporary Art (Montréal, Canada).
-Her most recent performances Rara Avis (2017) and The Bread of my Foremothers (2017) were presented at Queens Museum (New York, USA) as a part of LiVEART.US and Sofia Underground International Performance Art Festival 2017 (Sofia, Bulgaria).
+Tatiana Koroleva (born Surgut, Western Siberia, lives and works in Montreal, Canada) is a multi-disciplinary artist, poet, educator, and researcher who works in the mediums of performance art, video art and creative writing.
+A graduate of a Doctoral program in Humanities, Concordia University (Montréal, QC) and a lecturer at the Department of Studio Arts, Concordia University, Tatiana explores intersections of performance art, art therapy and butoh practices.
+Her work is grounded in the subjects of ancestral and genetic memory, migration, intergenerational trauma and search for personal and collective healing.
+Since 2006, Koroleva has performed locally and internationally including her participation in Miami International Festival of Performance Art (FL, USA), International Biennale of Performance Art DEFORMES (Santiago de Chile, Chile), Sofia Underground Performance Art Festival (Sofia, Bulgaria), Body Navigation International Dance Festival (Saint-Petersburg, Russia) and Nuit Blanche Festival of Contemporary Art (Montréal, Canada), among many others.
+Her most recent performances were presented at Queens Museum (NYC, USA), La Centrale Gallery Powerhouse (Montreal, QC) and Art Souterrain Festival of Contemporary Art (Montreal, QC).